A Full Cycle Design Process Study

 The Problem

-It’s hard to keep the fire burning while navigating major life changes.
+It’s hard to keep friendship burning while navigating major life changes.

-How might we support and fuel these connections despite distance and busy schedules?
+How might we support and fuel connections despite distance and busy schedules?

 The Solution